mpearmain/ubuntu-setup/README.md

 # ubuntu-setup

-A simple shell script to get various packages and libraries setup on a new ubuntu instance
+A simple script to get various packages and libraries setup on a new ubuntu instance Mostly R and python and virtual envs

+run `sudo run_setup`